skcvolleybal/team-portal/README.md

 ## Required:
 1. Install Node.js: https://nodejs.org/en/download/.
 Make sure it's an even release such as 16, 18.
-3. Install a webserver such as Xampp: https://www.apachefriends.org/download.html
+3. Install a webserver such as Xampp with PHP 8.0 (!): https://www.apachefriends.org/download.html
 4. Install Composer: https://getcomposer.org/download/.
 Use Xampps PHP version, likely installed in C:\xampp\php (Windows)
 5. Clone the team-portal repository to your machine into Xampps htdocs directory, likely C:\xampp\htdocs.
 Ensure you emptied the directory first.